carlton355/DclLowLatency/README.md

 ### WebRTC

 WebRTC was selected as the supported protocol.
 It is a free and open source project originally initiated by Google.
-It handles video in a fundementally different way from other streaming protocols, achieves the target latency and is available across many devices.
+It handles video in a fundementally different way from other streaming protocols.
+It achieves the target latency and is available across many devices.

 #### Standards and Open Source